mrluc/ws-derping/README.md

 unless they're prohibitively slow.

 The foolproof way of doing this all is to recompile everything.
-Just have a build script and some kind of watch script.
+A build script and some kind of watch script.

 - Using [node-watch](https://npmjs.org/package/node-watch) maybe?